-Last week we highlighted the compelling reasons for considering alternatives to booking cruise excursions sponsored by the cruise line.
-See post here.
+Previously, we highlighted the compelling reasons for considering alternatives to booking shore excursions sponsored by the cruise line.
 As explained, your family can save substantial sums by planning your own independent shore excursions instead of defaulting to booking the official excursions.
 Nevertheless, the official cruise excursions have wide and popular appeal.
 Let’s take a look at the why.
 Here are 5 unassailable reasons that stand out.

 1. Official Cruise Excursions Offer Safety.